Replicating weak-lensing summary-statistic covariances with normalizing flows: Results

+\newtext{For these results we use the following configuration: maps cropped/augmented to $5 \times 5$ sq. degree at $256 \times 256$ pixel (pixel size $ \approx 1.17$ arcmin, with a Gaussian smoothing kernel of $\theta_{\rm s} = 2$ arcmin applied prior to the computation of the $\kappa$-PDF and Minkowski functionals.
+The power spectrum is computed on the unsmoothed maps}. \newtext{In the augmented-training case, the training set is generated from 3816 $5 \times 5$ sq. degree.
+After training, $N_{\rm gen} = 4000$maps are drawn from the NF and used to evaluate the summary statistics and covariances in Figures \ref{fig:maps_stats}, \ref{fig:cov_Cell_maps}, and \ref{fig:cov_PDF_MF_maps}.}.
 Figure~\ref{fig:maps_stats} presents the summary statistics obtained from the NF-generated $\kappa$-maps.
 For this analysis, we generate $4000$ maps with an angular size of $5\times5~{\rm deg}^2$ and apply a Gaussian smoothing filter with a $2$~arcmin kernel to compute both the PDF and MFs.
 These results show an improvement in the recovery of the mean and standard deviation of the power spectrum compared to the $256\times256$-pixel map results shown in Figure~\ref{fig:C_ell_maps_resol}.
-For $C_{\ell}$ even though the variance is slightly overstimated for large multipole values $l<500$ these allow us to correct for the previously understimated variance (and covariance) terms at $l>500$.
-Similar for PDF and MFs results, the results agree with the mean of simulation measurements, however still showing a understimated variance in some $\nu$ bins.
-The partial improvement arises from the combination of the studied factors: a larger network architecture with additional multiscale levels, the inclusion of data augmentation in the training set, and the addition of Gaussian noise to the maps during training.
+For $C_{\ell}$ even though the variance is slightly overestimated (roughly $10\%$) for large multipole values $l<500$ these allow us to correct for the previously underestimated variance (and covariance) terms at $l>500$.
+For PDF and MFs results, the results agree with the mean of simulation measurements, however still showing a underestimated variance in some $\nu$ bins.
+The partial improvement in power spectrum covariance arises from the combination of the studied factors: a larger network architecture with additional multiscale levels, the inclusion of data augmentation in the training set, and the addition of Gaussian noise to the maps during training.
 Particularly, the addition of noise helps to capture the small-scale variability and yield a more accurate replication of the statistical properties of the weak-lensing convergence field.